Angie Nixon

-Angela Nixon is an American politician and community organizer from Jacksonville, Florida who defeated incumbent Kimberly Daniels, who was seeking re-election to the Florida House of Representatives District 14 (part of Duval County), in the Democratic Party primary election.
-In the heavily-Democratic 14th district, this nomination is tantamount to election.
-She is currently Director for the Florida Public Service Union's Higher Education Campaign and was previously the Florida State Field Director for the Service Employees International Union, of which FPSU is an affiliate.

-Background
+Angela Nixon (born February 27, 1984) is an American politician who has served as a Democratic member in the Florida House of Representatives since 2020.

+Early life and education

 Nixon is a native of Jacksonville and a graduate of Stanton College Preparatory School and the University of Florida.
 She formerly worked as an aide to Mia L. Jones when Jones was the representative from the 14th district.

-In April 2022, Nixon attempted to stage a sit-in demonstration to prevent a vote on Florida's congressional district maps.
-Opponents of the tactic compared her actions to an insurrection.
-The demonstration was ultimately unsuccessful.

-Community organizer
+Career

 Melanin Market

-Nixon is the organizer and co-founder of The Melanin Market, which provides small business owners with resources to grow their businesses, provides healthy food options in a food desert and connects residents to resources and services needed to enhance their quality of life.
+Nixon is the co-founder of the Melanin Market, an outdoor market which allows small business owners to sell healthy food options and connects residents to local resources.

-Health and literacy
+Literary works

 Nixon co-authored a book with her daughter, Natalie McGriff.
 When Natalie was 7, in response to her low self-esteem about her natural hair, Nixon suggested the two write a comic-style children's book about a girl whose Afro puffs transform her into a powerful superhero.
 The Adventures of Moxie McGriff was born.
 The book won Florida's One Spark where they received enough funding to publish and tour the book, donating many copies to organizations that promote literacy.

+Food industry

-Nixon, along with her daughter, opened and operate a smoothie/ice cream/sandwich shop on the Eastside of Jacksonville called Natalie’s Nook & Candy Shop.
+Nixon, along with her daughter, own a smoothie/ice cream/sandwich shop on the Eastside of Jacksonville called Natalie’s Nook & Candy Shop.
 The goal is for their restaurant, is to bring healthy food options to the food insecure neighborhood.

+In 2024, Nixon founded a bookstore and coffee shop in Jacksonville's Northside called Cafe Resistance, which serves as a community-focused space for local organizing, after-school educational and recreational activities for children and students, and promoting black history and culture through literature and storytelling in opposition to state repression of historical accounts of African-American resistance.

+Florida Public Service Union

+Nixon is currently Director for the Florida Public Service Union's (FPSU) Higher Education Campaign and was previously the Florida state field director for the Service Employees International Union, of which FPSU is an affiliate.

+Political career

+In the 2020 elections, Nixon defeated incumbent Kimberly Daniels, who was seeking re-election to the Florida House of Representatives District 14 (part of Duval County), in the Democratic Party primary election.
+In the heavily-Democratic 14th district, this nomination is tantamount to election.

+In April 2022, Nixon attempted to stage a sit-in demonstration to prevent a vote on Florida's congressional district maps.
+The demonstration was ultimately unsuccessful.